keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

-# Building a GPU mining rig - WIP JAN 2017
+# Building a dual-boot Linux / Windows 10 GPU mining rig

 As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it in a half-HOWTO, half photo journal.
 It's a fairly minimalist setup in an open crate (i.e. with no case or frame), the hardware is fairly typical of that used for Ethereum mining in early 2017 although the principles should translate to different cards, algorithms and currencies.
 This document covers the building of the hardware up to the point of operating system installation; from there we'll explore dual-booting with Windows and Ubuntu 16.04.1, setting up the GPUs and getting the rig mining.

-## Chapter 1: Hardware Assembly
+## Chapter 1: Assembling the Mining Rig Hardware

 This is not a treatise on the perfect hardware for mining, which varies according to time and place, but the list of hardware I'm using in this rig is as follows: